 Coconut yogurt is rich in potassium, calcium for strengthening your cat’s bones, and magnesium for absorbing essential vitamins and proteins.
 It also contains probiotics that help treat digestive issues.
-Feeding coconut yogurt to your cat once in a while is good for them.
+Feeding coconut yogurt to your cat once in a while should be fine for them.
 However, keep in mind that coconut yogurt is low in protein as opposed to its dairy counterpart.
 Make sure to resort to feeding them coconut yogurt only if they cannot handle dairy yogurt.

 As already mentioned, cats can eat coconut.
 However, the oils that it contains can seriously upset their stomach.
 You may use coconut oil in small amounts for homemade cat treats.
 Alternatively, talk to your vet about adding coconut oil your feline’s diet.

 Coconut water contains high levels of potassium which is unsafe for pets in general.
 Cats should not consume it either.
-Potassium for cats can cause hyperkalemia which can acidify your cat’s blood.
+Too much potassium (hyperkalemia) can acidify your cat’s blood.
 It may even affect their heart’s function.
 Do not offer coconut water to your cat.

-Coconut milk is another harmful product for your cat.
+Coconut milk is another potentially harmful product for your cat.
 It is too rich in fats and oils.
-Do not give any coconut milk to your cat.
+It is best to not give any coconut milk to your cat.
 If your cat has a sensitive stomach and cannot digest dairy milk either, consult your vet for better alternatives.

-Coconut ice-cream is not too different from coconut milk.
+Coconut ice cream is not too different from coconut milk.
 It is has a thicker consistency, and it contains less water.
-It might be just as harmful as coconut milk, if not more.
+It is best to avoid it.

 While the unprocessed natural fruit that is coconut is not a toxic food for your cat, it can easily upset your cat’s stomach.
 Although cats can eat coconut, there are better alternative fruits such as bananas for healthy feline nutrition.
-Further, with most coconut-based products being essentially harmful to them, it is best to stick to dairy products or consult your vet for better alternatives or to book a video consultation with one of Cooper Pet Care’s qualified veterinarians to get advice on your pet questions within minutes.
+Further, with most coconut-based products being potentially harmful to them, it is best to consult your vet for better alternatives or to book a video consultation with one of Cooper Pet Care’s qualified veterinarians to get advice on your pet questions within minutes.